-Aims The Compare-Acute trial showed superiority of fractional flow reserve (FFR)-guided acute complete revascularization compared to culprit-only treatment in patients with ST-segment elevation myocardial infarction (STEMI) and multivessel disease (MVD) at 1 year.
-The aim of this study is to investigate the outcome at 3 years, together with cost analysis of this strategy.
+Aims: The Compare-Acute trial showed superiority of fractional flow reserve (FFR)-guided acute complete revascularisation compared to culprit-only treatment in patients with ST-segment elevation myocardial infarction (STEMI) and multivessel disease (MVD) at one year.
+The aim of this study was to investigate the outcome at three years, together with cost analysis of this strategy.

-In patients with STEMI and MVD, FFR-guided complete revascularization is more beneficial in terms of outcome and health-care costs compared to IRA-only revascularization at 36 months.
+Conclusions: In patients with STEMI and MVD, FFR-guided complete revascularisation is more beneficial in terms of outcome and healthcare costs compared to IRA-only revascularisation at 36 months.

 Visual summary.
 Three-year follow-up of FFR-guided complete revascularisation versus IRA-only strategy in patients with STEMI and multivessel disease.